owenyeo/tp/docs/UserGuide.md

 ````
 All friends have been deleted.
 ````
 The entire friend list should be emptied.
+Start afresh!

 #### 3.4.3 Exiting the program: `exit`